tiwariPC/JMETriggerAnalysis/readme.md

    - [**''skimmed tracks''**](https://github.com/missirol/JMETriggerAnalysis/blob/phase2/Common/python/hltPhase2_skimmedTracks.py#L3):
-     an addon to the standard TRK sequence, to select a subset of tracks based on their compatibility with the leading pixel vertices.
+     an addon to the standard TRK sequence, to select a subset of tracks based on their compatibility with the sumPt2-leading pixel vertices.
      If using one of the TRK customisation functions, apply the ''skimmed tracks'' customisation only after the TRK customisation function;
      this function can be applied after any of TRK customisation functions.